 Take creamed corn from mundane to memorable with this recipe for Creamed Corn with Maple Bacon.

-When meeting new people, I like it when they suggest a hook to help me remember their name.
-For example, I often say, “My name is Paula, like Paula Abdul on American Idol.”
+Another example: I often say, “My name is Paula, like Paula Abdul on American Idol.”
 (Outdated, I know.)

 - 4 strips bacon